vladoshub/xr-gate/README.md

 Mercury ONNX models are distributed separately in hand-tracking-models-mercury.zip.
 They are not included in the core runtime package and are not downloaded by the default build.

-Extract unpack_xreal_ultra.sh from unpack-xreal-ultra.zip and place it next to: xreal-ultra-linux-x64.zip hand-tracking-models-mercury.zip
+Download unpack_xreal_ultra.sh and place it next to: xreal-ultra-linux-x64.tar.gz hand-tracking-models-mercury.tar.gz

 Unpack the runtime package and install the Mercury models: